corda/corda/docs/source/quickstart-build.rst

 Step Six: Deploying your CorDapp locally
 ----------------------------------------

-Now that the the CorDapp code has been completed and the build file updated, the CorDapp can be deployed.
+Now that the CorDapp code has been completed and the build file updated, the CorDapp can be deployed.

 1. Open a terminal and navigate to the root directory of the project.